suraj93p/gitHubReactTypeScript/README.md

 1. Go to root and open shell based command line.
 2. Run `npm install`.
 This will install all the dependencies.
 3. Run `npm start`.
 This will run the website at localhost.
+4. Note - Since localhost runs in React.StrictMode, the render would run twice.
+And so, the HTTP APIs would get called twice.

 ## Available Scripts